Proactive DP: A Multple Target Optimization Framework for DP-SGD: Differential privacy proofs

 If $N\sqrt{T}/K$ is large enough, larger than the relatively small $\sigma \sqrt{\theta^2(\gamma/2)/(\epsilon + \ln(1/\delta))}$, then upper bound (\ref{sigT}) is satisfied.
 That is, for given $K$ and $N$, we need $T$ to be large enough, or equivalently the mean sample/mini-batch size $\bar{s}=K/T$ small enough.
 Squaring both sides of (\ref{sigT}) and moving terms yields the equivalent lower bound

 which after substituting (\ref{sigeps}) gives

+which is condition (\ref{minT}) in Theorem \ref{thm:Main}.
 In other words $T$ is at least a factor $\gamma \theta^2 /\epsilon$ larger than the square of the overall amount of local SGD computations measured in epochs (of size $N$).
 Notice that we have a lower bound on $T$ rather than an upper bound as in (\ref{upT}) from the theorem presented in \citep{abadi2016deep}.

+\textbf{Remark Increasing Sample Size Sequence:} We notice that polynomial increasing sample size sequences $s_i \sim qN i^p$ have $\bar{s}\approx [q N T^{p+1}/(p+1)]/T$ and $s_{max}=q N T^p$, hence, $\theta=1+p$.
+This shows that our theory covers e.g. linear increasing sample size sequences as discussed in \citep{van2020hogwild}, where is explained how this implies reduced round communication -- another metric which one may trade-off against accuracy and total local number $K$ of gradient computations.